benguild/BGTableViewRowActionWithImage/README.md

 > **For iOS 11 and above,** you MUST use this. ⬆️

+**NOTE:** This project is no longer being maintained by the author as of March 2018.

 --------

 A variation on the iOS 8.0+ `UITableViewRowAction` to support icons, with text below.
 Similar to the iOS 9 Mail application and various third-party applications.
 We're all secretly hoping that Apple will implement this functionality with a native, public API in a future iOS update.